randsleadershipslack/documents-and-resources/code-of-conduct.md

 For attribution of specific content found on this Slack on public channels, we ask that you ask the originator of the content for permission.
 If you don't receive consent in a reasonable time, we ask that you credit the "Rands Leadership Slack."

-**Consequence**: Sharing content from private channels is discouraged without permission of the private channel.
+**The Bottom Line**: Sharing content from private channels is discouraged without permission of the private channel.

 ## Read the Room